mkumar2307/Terraform-Associate-Exam-Resources/README.md

 # Terraform-Associate-Exam-Resources
 HashiCorp Certified Terraform Associate Practice Exam Q &amp; A.
 Here storing all the resources I have.

-No Sponsors or not recommending any paid courses to buy.
-Just collected all available free resources here.
+## Note
+This repository contains only free resources.
+We do not sponsor, endorse, or recommend any paid courses or services.

 Prepare for the Terraform Associate (003) Certification Exam: ![Hasicorp's Official documentation and learning path](https://developer.hashicorp.com/terraform/tutorials/certification-003)